 Organized by the student government office, students travel weekly to Portland and Salem to assist the homeless.
 They also have a student-led program to build relationships with local seniors.

 George Fox employees volunteer on numerous city and county commissions and committees, including the Newberg Planning Commission, the Newberg Downtown Association, the Focus on Newberg's Future Commission, the Chamber of Commerce, and the Traffic and Safety Committee.

 This clinic, run by the Graduate Department of Clinical Psychology, offers mental health therapy to low-income or uninsured Yamhill County residents who otherwise would have difficulty getting this care.
 Read more.

 Mental Health Consultation

 Staff and graduate students in the Doctor of Clinical Psychology program provide 24-hour coverage, seven days per week in the emergency department at Providence Newberg Hospital.
 They provide consultations on all patients with mental health concerns.
-They also participated in the National Depression Screening Day.
 In a recent calendar year, 59 PsyD students provided a total of 50,000 hours of free services to children and adults in 20 clinic, health and community settings.

 Red Cross Blood Drives

 George Fox University has hosted more than 70 Red Cross blood drives.
 Faculty, staff and students have donated more than 1,500 gallons of blood, averaging more than 70 gallons per year since 2000.

 The George Fox Murdock Learning Resource Center and Portland Center library are open to the public and share their volumes and journals with several consortiums of academic and public libraries.

 George Fox provides tuition-free classes for senior citizens.